raynecloudy/lots-o-nekos/README.md

 > This project is early in development and backwards-incompatible updates will be common during this time.
 Sorry :(

 > [!note]
-> unlike the [original script](https://github.com/adryd325/oneko.js), lots-o-nekos does not support IE6.
+> Unlike the [original script](https://github.com/adryd325/oneko.js), lots-o-nekos does not support IE6.

 # Overview
 Welcome to the `lots-o-nekos` GitHub repository!
 This project is a JavaScript library building off of [adryd325](https://github.com/adryd325/)'s [oneko.js](https://github.com/adryd325/oneko.js/) script.
 It features customization capabilities such as speed, custom Onekos, and more!